 A Design System That Can Grow

 The corporate web design examples that age well share one structural characteristic: they're built on a component-based design system that reinforces brand identity, not a collection of one-off pages.
 When you need to add a new service, write a new case study, or launch a campaign landing page, a design system makes it fast and consistent.
 Without one, every new page becomes a minor redesign.
-From McKinsey to Stripe, the scalable component approach shows up in every site on this list.
+McKinsey, Stripe, and most sites on this list use the same scalable component approach.

 What These Examples Have in Common